leomccormack/Spatial_Audio_Framework/CUSTOM_INTEL_MKL_INTRUCTIONS.md

 ## MacOSX users

- By default, the framework will use Apple's Accelerate library for the BLAS/LAPACK routines and FFT, so you may ignore all of these steps if you wish.
-However, Mac users may still elect to use Intel MKL, as is it often faster than Accelerate.

 1. Install [Intel MKL](https://software.intel.com/en-us/articles/free-ipsxe-tools-and-libraries).
-Optionally, you may want to add the MKL global environment variables using this command:
+Optionally, you may want to also add the MKL global environment variables using this command:

 ```
 source /opt/intel/compilers_and_libraries/mac/mkl/bin/mklvars.sh intel64